stvngo/Dicty-Cell-Aggregation-Analysis/docs/meetings/next_steps.md

 # Next Steps - Meeting Notes

-**Date**: [Date of meeting]
+**Date**: February 12, 2026
-**Attendees**: [Your name], PhD Student
+**Attendees**: Steven, Yi-Chieh

 ## Overview

-Following discussion with the PhD student, we have identified several new research directions to enhance our understanding of cell aggregation dynamics and local cAMP signaling effects.
+Following our discussion, we have identified several new research directions to enhance our understanding of cell aggregation dynamics and local cAMP signaling effects.

 ---